Welcome to today's edition of the Rush 24-7 podcast.

 That was not a silly letter.

-It was a letter to uh what the hell was silly about the letter.
+What the hell was silly about the letter?

-I guess do some people still not know what we're up against here.
+I guess, do some people still not know what we're up against here?

-I I uh you know, it apparently so.
+You know, apparently so.

-People have this inside the beltway life.
+People have this inside-the-beltway life.

 You get caught up in the way things happen there.